-Teach kids the importance of recycling and spending time outdoors this summer by building a recycled bottle hummingbird feeder.
+This homemade hummingbird feeder is the perfect DIY project for the whole family!
+You can teach kids the importance of recycling, learning about birds and spending time outdoors this summer by building a plastic bottle hummingbird feeder from your recycling bin.

 As a kid, I loved spending time at my grandma’s house.
 Her backyard was filled with hummingbird feeders, and we loved sitting on the porch swing watching them.
-I always helped her prepare homemade hummingbird nectar with our favorite Imperial Sugar.
+I always helped her prepare homemade hummingbird nectar (see recipe below).

 I am so excited to continue the tradition with my own son this month!
-We have partnered with Imperial Sugar to share a simple way you can recycle plastic bottles into a hummingbird buffet.
+We are excited to share a simple craft to recycle plastic water bottles into a hummingbird buffet.

-- 3 small plastic bottles, empty and with labels removed
+- 3 small plastic water bottles, empty and with labels removed

 - 3 yellow drinking straws with a bend

 - 3 disposable plastic red bowls (you could also use plastic plates)